biosails/pheniqs/docs/2.0/tutorial.md

 >**Example 1.5** Output header and first 2 records (one complete read) from interleaving the three read segments to a SAM formatted stream using the configuration file in **Example 1.4**.
 Notice that only the first and third segments were written to the output.
 {: .example}

-# The *multiplex* directive
+# Demultiplexing
 The reads in our files were sequenced from DNA from 5 individually prepared libraries that were tagged with an 8bp technical sequence before they were pooled together for sequencing.
 To classify them into read groups we need to examine the first 8 nucleotides of the second segment.
 Decoding the barcode can be as trivial as comparing two strings if we were absolutely confident no errors occurred during sequencing.
 However in a real world scenario each nucleotide reported by a sequencing instrument is accompanied by an estimate of the probability the base was incorrectly called.
 We refer to such an uncertain sequence as an **observed sequence**.
-In the `multiplex` directive we declare a single decoder used to classify the reads by examining the segments constructed by the embedded `template` directive and comparing them to the sequence segments declared in the embedded `codec` directive.
+The `multiplex` directive is used to declare a single decoder used to classify the reads by examining the segments constructed by the embedded `template` directive and comparing them to the sequence segments declared in the embedded `codec` directive.

 >```json
 {